 If your academic interests encompass two academic disciplines in Trinity College, you may wish to consider declaring an interdepartmental major (IDM).
 The IDM draws in equal measure upon two Trinity College departments or programs that offer a major, each requiring 7 courses for a total of 14 courses.

 Computer Science is working with several partners to create “predefined” IDMs, listed below, whose programs of study are pre-approved by the respective Directors of Undergraduate Studies.
 If your interests happen to align with one of these predefined IDMs, we highly encourage to follow it because it makes planning ahead and optimizing your program of study easier, and it allows our advisors to provide more informed advice and make more consistent decisions.
-There is currently one such predefined IDM with Statistics on Data Science.
+There are currently two such predefined IDMs:

-If you would like to explore whether an IDM is right for you, first read about choosing and declaring an IDM here, and and then discuss it with the Directors of Undergraduate Studies in Computer Science and the other discipline.
+If you would like to explore whether an IDM is right for you, first read about choosing and declaring an IDM here, and then discuss it with the Directors of Undergraduate Studies in Computer Science and the other discipline.
 If you would like to pursue an IDM involving some other discipline for which nothing has been predefined, please follow these guidelines:

 - If you have taken COMPSCI 101, 102, or 116, we can count one towards the 7 COMPSCI courses required.

 - Include in your 7 COMPSCI courses 201, 250, and one of 230 and 330.